 Sadly, even skilled drivers can be involved in a rush-hour accident.
 And when someone else’s poor driving or negligence causes an accident or injury, the victim can and should be compensated for their damages.

-The attorneys at Heintz & Becker — Steven E. Heintz, David S. Becker, Danielle Lindauer, and Eric D. Bruce — all have perfect 10.0 ratings on AVVO, a top legal review site.
+The attorneys at Heintz Law — Steven E. Heintz and Eric D. Bruce — have perfect 10.0 ratings on AVVO, a top legal review site.

-Additionally, Steven E. Heintz and David S. Becker have perfect 5.0 AV peer review ratings through Martindale-Hubbell, among other honors and awards.
+Additionally, Steven E. Heintz has a perfect 5.0 AV peer review ratings through Martindale-Hubbell, among other honors and awards.